Memotech-Bill/PicoBB/README.md

 and two letter country code).
 These will then be stored in the file "wifi.cfg" for subsequent use.
 To change the access point used, delete this file.

-The filesystem images also include three example programs:
+The filesystem images also include four example programs:

 * **client.bbc** and **server.bbc** - These are a pair of simple two-way chat programs.
   They may be used to exchange messages with the corresponding program running on BBC BASIC on another machine on the network.
+* **lanchat.bbc** - A simple program to exchange messages with multiple users on a LAN.
 * **tftp_server.bbc** - A file transfer program.
 This may be used to copy text or binary files to and from the Pico.
 A suitable client program may be installed on a Raspberry Pi using the command `sudo apt install tftp`.